 Mulesing was developed in 1931 by Mr John Mules to protect sheep against ‘fly strike’.
 ‘Fly strike’ is a serious condition where flies do what flies do, and lay eggs in the folds of skin on a sheep’s bottom.
-Mulesing is the procedure developed to surgically remove these folds of skin, leaving no where for the flies to lay their eggs.
+Mulesing is the procedure developed to surgically remove these folds of skin, leaving a smooth bottom and nowhere for the flies to lay their eggs.

-A complex issue, to avoid a serious condition, mulesing remains a common practice on Australian sheep farms.
-In 2019, the Government estimates approximately 70% of Merino wool-producing sheep in Australia are mulesed.
-Around the world, mulesing has come under increased scrutiny and the question of animal welfare has led to mulesing becoming illegal in many countries, and alternatives being developed.
+A complex issue, developed to avoid a serious condition, mulesing remains a common practice on Australian sheep farms.
+In 2019, the Government estimated approximately 70% of Merino wool-producing sheep in Australia are mulesed.
+Around the world, mulesing has come under increased scrutiny and together with the question of animal welfare this has led to mulesing now being illegal in many countries, where alternatives are now sort.

 Golden Fleece Australian Eco-Wool supports farmers to develop humane and practical alternatives to mulesing by securing certified, non-mulesed wool as our raw material.

 All wool needs to be washed to remove the natural oil (lanolin), contaminants, soil and dust.
 This process is called wool scouring.
 Current conventional wool scouring uses high amounts of chemicals and detergents to breakdown the oil, leading to growing concerns for the environment.